marbl/MetagenomeScope/README.md

 > [!NOTE]
 > #### Reverse-complementary nodes and edges in GFA and LastGraph files
-> As discussed in the FAQs below on "Reverse-complementary sequences," we represent each pair of nodes (`A`, `-A`) separately in the graph.
+> As discussed in the FAQs below on "Reverse-complementary sequences," we represent each pair of nodes (`X`, `-X`) separately in the graph.
 This makes it easier to lay out the graph nicely.
 >
-> Notice that components #2 and #3 in these screenshots are reverse-complements of each other, as are components #4 and #5, etc.
-> However, component #1 is "strand-mixed" -- it contains both nodes `1` and `-1`!
+> In graphs where such pairs of nodes exist, there will be an additional drawing option available (under the "Draw"
+> section of the UI) named **`Entire graph (nonredundant)`**.
+This will detect pairs of connected components that are perfectly
+> reverse-complementary to each other (e.g. one component looks like `A -> -B -> C`, and the other looks like
+> `-C -> B -> -A`, and only draw one of these components (we choose the component with more forward-orientation nodes or edges).
+> This will also draw nonredundant components, for example those that are "strand-mixed" and contain both node `X` and `-X` (e.g.
+> component #1 in the above screenshots).

 ### 3. Large graph: MetaCarvel (GML file; 28,064 nodes; 21,769 edges) -- stool metagenome